MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/remove-licenses-from-user-accounts-with-office-365-powershell.md

 - O365ITProTrain
 ms.assetid: e7e4dc5e-e299-482c-9414-c265e145134f

-description: "Explains how to use PowerShell for Microsoft 365 to remove Microsoft 365 licenses that were previously assigned to users."
+description: "Explains how to use PowerShell to remove Microsoft 365 licenses that were previously assigned to users."
 ---

-# Remove licenses from user accounts with PowerShell for Microsoft 365
+# Remove Microsoft 365 licenses from user accounts with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 ## Use the Azure Active Directory PowerShell for Graph module